nicolardi/open_blog/src/blog/8-bitcoin-big-num.md

 ```
 This initialization may sound strange.
 It is the standard way to create a std::vector with elements of type unsigned int widt the specified size (pend - pbegin +1) and filled with 0(s).

-The espression (pend - pbegin) subtracts the start-pointer address to the end-pointer address.
-Its is a way to calculate the length of the string we are encoding.
+The expression (pend - pbegin) subtracts the start-pointer address to the end-pointer address.
+It is a way to calculate the length of the string we are encoding.

 @line 10 it reverses the string and put it into the vchTmp vector
 ```c